📊 CAPM Calculator

 Let's evaluate a high-growth technology stock that is historically very volatile compared to the broader market.

-- Result: According to CAPM, you should demand an Expected Return of 13% before you buy this stock to properly compensate you for the extreme volatility.
+- Result: You should demand an Expected Return of 13% before buying this stock.

 Strategic Use Cases

-- Discounted Cash Flow (DCF) Models: Investment bankers use CAPM to calculate a company's Cost of Equity.
-This cost of equity is then used directly in DCF models to determine the fair valuation of the entire corporation.
+- DCF Models: Investment bankers use CAPM to calculate a company's Cost of Equity.

-- Portfolio Construction: Finding stocks with a very low Beta (like utilities or consumer staples) to lower the total expected risk of a portfolio during turbulent, recessionary market periods.
+- Portfolio Construction: Finding stocks with low Beta to reduce portfolio risk during recessions.

-- Setting Hurdle Rates: Private equity firms use CAPM to set minimum "hurdle rates" that a new project or acquisition must definitively cross before they agree to invest cash.
+- Setting Hurdle Rates: Private equity firms use CAPM to set minimum return thresholds before investing.

 Frequently Asked Questions